RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 2. Create a `Search` component by refactoring the `<div>` element out of the `PetPage` component and into the `Search` component.
 The `PetPage` component should render the `Search` component in place of the `<div>` element.
 Typing into the `<input>` inside of the `Search` component to search for pets should maintain the filter functionality.
 You will need to pass the `updateSearchText` function that you created in Deliverable # 1 as a prop to the `Search` component to order to maintain the functionality.

 3. In the `PetPage` component in `PetPage.js`, use `useState` to create a stateful variable named `petsState` and a setter function called `setPetsState`.
 The initial value for the state should be the `pets` variable.
+Make sure to change `pets.filter()` to `petsState.filter()` to maintain the correct functionality of the Search filter feature.

 4. In the `PetPage` component in `PetPage.js`, declare a function named `deletePet` that has one parameter called `id`.
 The `deletePet` function should remove a pet from the page.
 To do this, you will need to call the `setPetsState` setter function to update the value of the `petsState` to contain an array that excludes the pet that should be deleted.